dinkelk/redo/docker/README.md

 # docker

-The Dockerfile in this directory contains an environment with `redo` already installed, if you want to quickly try it out.
+The Dockerfile in this directory contains an environment with `redo`, `redo-ifchange`, etc. already installed at `/root/redo/bin`, if you want to quickly try it out.
 The container also includes the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/), so you can make modifications and recompile `redo` easily.

 To create the container, first install [Docker Desktop](https://www.docker.com/products/docker-desktop/), then run: